orfeotoolbox/OTB/Documentation/Cookbook/rst/Monteverdi.rst

 The dock on the right side is divided into four tabs:

--  Quicklook: gives the user a degraded view of the whole extent, letting him/her easily select the area to be displayed
+-  Quicklook: provides an overview of the full extent of the image, and allows one to easily select the area to be displayed.

 -  Histogram: gives the user information about the value distribution of the selected channels.
 By clicking the mouse’s left button, user